Germany 4-0 Denmark: Rampant Germans make statement

 Key stats

-- This is the first time since beating England 6-2 in the 2009 final that Germany have scored four goals in a Women's EURO game.
+- This was the first time since beating England 6-2 in the 2009 final that Germany have scored four goals in a Women's EURO game.

 - Germany have kept 14 clean sheets in 19 Women's EURO group matches, and have never conceded more than one in a group game.